xrpbot/xrpbot.github.io/posts/deckel-fp2.rst

         Deckel FP2 milling machine

 Since we still do not have three-phase power at the new location, a Huanyang Inverter variable frequency drive was acquired to drive the motor.
 This allowed us to perform first tests with the machine.
-Up to now we are pretty confident that the machine will match all our initial requierments.
+Up to now we are pretty confident that the machine will match all our initial requirements.

 .. container:: row